Can You Use Latex Paint Over Oil-Based Primer- Everything You Need to Know

 Why Should I Use Latex Paint Over Oil Primer?

-Using latex paint over the oil-based primer is useful to get high shining painting results for both small and large-scale projects.
+Using latex paint over the oil-based primer is useful for getting high-shining painting results for both small and large-scale projects.
 Both are oil-based, so there is no need to use any external force or substance to react actively.
 Here are some further reasons why one should use latex-based over oil primer:

 Best Oil-Based Primers